Ayushpatel070/Projects/Cake/README.md

 Website Link:- https://bakersap.vercel.app/

-Key Requirements:
-- Pages to clone: Home, About, Products
-- Must include:
-  - Contact form
-  - Social media integration
-  - Counter using JS
-  - Dropdown effective navbar

 Key Features:
 -Fully responsive design for mobile, tablet, and desktop
-- Attractive product showcase for cakes and desserts
+- Attractive product showcase for cakes and deserts
 - Clean typography and color palette for a premium feel
 - Smooth navigation and layout structure
 - Organized and reusable Tailwind utility classes